 Welcome to Family Centers' Volunteer/Community Engagement Information Page.
 We have many opportunities at Family Centers for you to get involved and make a difference!
-If you have an idea for a project or volunteer experience that you don't see listed, please email Jennifer Flatow to discuss it further.
+If you have an idea for a project or volunteer experience that you don't see listed, please email Jennifer Flatow.

 We also welcome corporate and school groups.

 Literacy Volunteers at Family Centers is looking for volunteers to teach adults to read, write and speak the English language.
 Workshops teach a variety of techniques with emphasis on determining how the student learns best.
 Training includes practice and demonstration, lesson planning, and goal setting.
 Interested volunteers must be able to attend all sessions and previous teaching experience is not necessary.
 Please contact us for more information and join our dedicated group of dynamic tutors and make a difference in your community!

 Please Check Back for Info on the Next Tutor Training to Be Held in the Late Fall/Early Winter!